wimdams/QtTimeTimer/README.md

 # QtTimeTimer
-Simple timer app for the course cross development
+Simple timer app for the cross development course @ThomasMore